mdconaway/fastapi-cruddy-framework/migrating_versions.md

 7. (Optional) Take advantage of new checkers and validators that ship with `fastapi-cruddy-framework`, courtesy of the [validator-collection](https://github.com/insightindustry/validator-collection/).
 For additional documentation on what is available, see that project's README.
 This change also provides an alternative to the pydantic `EmailStr` type which is no longer available for use in `pydantic` 2.0 + `sqlalchemy` 2.0.
-- Modify any models that might now use `validator-collection` via importing cruddy's exports by changing:
+- Modify any models that might now use `validator-collection` via importing cruddy's exports:
 ```python
 # various imports ...